chubbyalvin/PalWheel/README.md

 - Change the number of visible slots per wheel from **4 to 12**
 - Select an installed wheel skin
 - Save assignments, slot count and wheel skin automatically
+- Enable or disable **Slow Motion**

+> **Multiplayer:** Slow Motion is automatically disabled when PalWheel detects multiplayer, regardless of this setting.

 The editor uses direct mouse clicks for assignment changes.